 A records review compiles current knowledge about previous archaeological work conducted and cultural resources found in or near a project area.
 This is a useful preliminary indicator of cultural resources sensitivity during the due diligence process.
 It can also be a first step in evaluating alternatives during the early phases of a project.

-In areas that have not been explored recently, field surveys identify and document evidence of past cultural activity by examining the modern ground surface.
+Field surveys identify and document evidence of past cultural activity on a property by examining the modern ground surface.

 If significant cultural resources are found in the project area, excavations may be required.
 Excavation phases are guided by project-specific plans that describe the project goals, research issues, and field methods.
 With 30+ years of experience in the Southwest, we construct solid, efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.

-Public awareness of project results can generate goodwill for the client and can enhance the value of archaeological discoveries.
+People love learning about the archaeology of their neighborhood or city.
+Publicizing project results can generate goodwill for the client and can enhance the value of archaeological discoveries.